akshat151/akshat151/README.md

 Khoury College of Computer Sciences, Northeastern University, Boston, MA
 *May 2023 - Present*
 - Designed assignments and instructed a class of 100+ students on mobile app architectural patterns: MVC and MVVM.
-- Mentored students in building Native iOS Mobile Apps with Xcode and Swift.
+- Mentored students in building Native iOS and Native Android Mobile Apps with Kotlin and Swift.

 ### iOS Software Engineer Research Intern
 Network Science Institute, Northeastern University, Boston, MA